 - The opportunity to work closely with employers

-- Relevant sector specific skills and experience in an industry of individual interest;
+- Relevant sector specific learning and skills;

 - Confidence to apply their learning in a work place setting;